opsmop/opsmop/docs/source/advanced.rst

 ---------------

-Once you have covered the basics of the language in :ref:`language`, there are many more additional advanced language features you may be interested in.
+Once you have covered the basics of the language in :ref:`language`, there are many more additional language features you may be interested in.

 We say these are 'advanced' features not because they are complicated, but just because they are optional.
+These are the features that you should learn second, or maybe third, after trying out a few modules.

-Many simple configurations in OpsMop may simply use modules like :ref:`module_service`, :ref:`module_package`, and :ref:`module_file`, and will not need all of these features, but it is also very likely that every OpsMop configuration will use at least some of these.
+Many simple configurations in OpsMop may simply use modules like :ref:`module_service`, :ref:`module_package`, and :ref:`module_file`, and will not need all of these features, but it is also likely that every OpsMop configuration will want to use at least some of the features explained below.

 OpsMop encourages random-access learning.

-The language examples below will refer to many modules detailed further in the :ref:`modules` section.
-Feel free to jump back and forth.
+The language examples below will refer to many modules detailed further in the :ref:`modules` section, so feel free to jump back and forth.
 The best way to understand these features is to consult the `opsmop-demo <https://github.com/vespene-io/opsmop-demo>`_ repo on GitHub, and also as you read through :ref:`modules`, you will see some of these features used in the examples in context.

-Some of these examples below are contrived and don't deploy real applications, but are constructed to teach lessons about things such as :ref:`variable_scoping` or :ref:`conditionals`.
-Real OpsMop policies for deploying an application stack would be longer and use a larger mixture of modules.
+Many of the examples below are contrived and don't deploy real applications, but are constructed to teach lessons about things such as :ref:`variable_scoping` or :ref:`conditionals`.
+Real OpsMop policies for deploying an application stack would be a bit longer and would use a larger mixture of modules in concert.

 By studying these examples though, you can quickly experiment and try to put them together in your own :ref:`policy` configurations.